nazariyv/blog/posts/implication.md

 Somehow, none of these answers are satisfactory.
 Whoever came up with implication must have had a good reason for it.
 What is it?

 I went through a thought experiment to understand this.
-To my pleasant surprise, I have also stumbled upon an article that went through a very similar thought experiment.
+To my pleasant surprise, I have also stumbled upon an <a href="https://philosophy.lander.edu/logic/conditional.html" target="_blank" rel="noopener noreferrer">article</a> that went through a very similar thought experiment.

 Let's begin.

 ---

-Imagine you are a freshly baked logician.
-You are coming up with a formal logic system that is consistent and complete.
+Imagine you are a logician coming up with connectives.
+You are devising a formal logic system that is consistent and complete (at least until Gödel drops a bombshell on you).
 We already have disjunction and conjunction, but we keep exploring what else we can do.
 So we want to come up with a new and unique connective that deals with two statements that may be related (but not necessarily).
-We want to come up with a connective that might tell us something about the conclusion if we know some information about the premise.
+We want to come up with a connective that might tell us something about the conclusion if we know some information about the hypothesis (and they may very well be unrelated).

-Let premise be denoted by $P$ and conclusion be denoted by $Q$.
-Let's also denote the connective by $P \implies Q$.
+Let hypothesis be denoted by $P$ and conclusion be denoted by $Q$.
+Let's also denote the connective by $\implies$ and call it "implication".
 We start thinking about what the truth table of $P \implies Q$ might look like.

 | $P$ | $Q$ | $P \Rightarrow Q$ |
 | --- | --- | ----------------- |